heptarch/heptarch.github.io/drafts/demon.md

 ashen outlines of a shopfront on Chancery Lane.

 She wakes with a start in her garrett on Munster Square.
-The melodious voice whispers---the light was reversed not by a Möbian loop, but a barrier in the fourth dimension, with absorption near Chancery Lane because *light leaked through*.
+The melodious voice whispers---the light was reversed not by a Möbian loop, but collision with a barrier in the fourth dimension, and the cause of absorption near Chancery Lane is simply that *light leaked through*.

 <p align="center">
   ⁂